carpentries/trainers/policy/it_curriculum_maintainance.md

 A major update is <definition here>

-- These updates will be proposed as a large pull request that is rendered and tuaght prior to merging into the curriculum.
+- These updates will be proposed as a large pull request that is rendered and taught prior to merging into the curriculum.
 - Prior to merging all trainers will be invited to review the pull request and provide feedback over a perio